d3/d3-selection/README.md

 If a *value* is not specified, returns the inner HTML for the first (non-null) element in the selection.
 This is generally useful only if you know the selection contains exactly one element.

-Use [*selection*.append](#selection_append) instead to create data-driven content; this method is intended for when you want a little bit of HTML, say for rich formatting.
+Use [*selection*.append](#selection_append) or [*selection*.insert](#selection_insert) instead to create data-driven content; this method is intended for when you want a little bit of HTML, say for rich formatting.
 Also, *selection*.html is only supported on HTML elements.
 SVG elements and other non-HTML elements do not support the innerHTML property, and thus are incompatible with *selection*.html.
 Consider using [XMLSerializer](https://developer.mozilla.org/en-US/docs/XMLSerializer) to convert a DOM subtree to text.
 See also the [innersvg polyfill](https://code.google.com/p/innersvg/), which provides a shim to support the innerHTML property on SVG elements.

-<a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>type</i>[, <i>before</i>])
+<a name="selection_append" href="#selection_append">#</a> <i>selection</i>.<b>append</b>(<i>type</i>)

-If the specified *type* is a string, appends a new element of this type (tag name) as the last child of each element in this selection.
+If the specified *type* is a string, appends a new element of this type (tag name) as the last child of each selected element, or the next following sibling in the update selection if this is an [enter selection](#selection_enter).
+(The enter behavior allows you to insert elements into the DOM in an order consistent with bound data; however, the slower [*selection*.order](#selection_order) may still be required if updating elements change order.)
 Otherwise, the *type* may be a function which is evaluated for each selected element, in order, being passed the current datum *d* and index *i*, with the `this` context as the current DOM element.
 This function should return an element to be appended.
-Typically, the function creates a new element, but it may instead return an existing element.
+(The function typically creates a new element, but it may instead return an existing element.)
 For example, to append a DIV element to each paragraph:

 ```js
 d3.selectAll("p").append("div");